 Kayah's intrigue betrayed her gaze with darting sideways glances.

-"Hmmm."
+"Hmmm..."
 The interjection lacked smoothness, matching ravian's guttural chirp more than any human sound.
 "Let me answer with a question then.
 Do you hear the subtle ringing in the silence?
 A sound not of this world, but from within.
 Does it fade before the fear sets in that your ears might forever be broken?
 Can you hear your own thrum?"

 Kayah refrained from a nod.